JaneliaSciComp/G4_Display_Tools/docs/data-handling_analysis.md

 timeseries_plot_settings.subplot_figure_title{2} = ["LpR Figure 1 Title", "LpR Figure 2 title"];
 ```

 Note that it follows the same order as the datatypes array.
-LmR, if it is being plotted, should be first, followed by LpR. **faLmR should not be included here.
-It has its own version of all of these settings listed below**
+LmR, if it is being plotted, should be first, followed by LpR. __faLmR should not be included here.
+It has its own version of all of these settings listed below__

 ### Figure names

 `timeseries_plot_settings.figure_names`, not to be confused with the previous variable, is an optional array of strings providing a figure name for each datatype of timeseries plots.
 This name will not be printed on the figure but be in the title bar along the top of the figure.
 We generally use the datatype being plotted as the figure name, but you can use any string you want.
-Just keep in mind that everything is done in the order LmR → LpR, so if you are plotting both LmR and LpR, your LmR figure name should always come first. **Note that if your plots of a particular datatype are spread over multiple figures, those figures will all have the same figure name.
-This is not intended to identify any given figure but only to identify all figures of a given datatype.**
+Just keep in mind that everything is done in the order LmR → LpR, so if you are plotting both LmR and LpR, your LmR figure name should always come first.

+Note that if your plots of a particular datatype are spread over multiple figures, those figures will all have the same figure name.
+This is not intended to identify any given figure but only to identify all figures of a given datatype.
+{:.info}

 Example:
 Continuing with the same timeseries example as above, the corresponding figure names would look like this:

 `timeseries_plot_settings.figure_names = ["LmR"];` Even though the LmR data is split over two figures, only one datatype is being plotted so this will be applied to both figures.